bnzly/neat.sheet/README.md

    - After a few minutes, refresh the page or re-enter your settings to check if your PDF is ready.

 5. **Automatic Daily Updates**
-    - Once submitted, your draft sheet will be regenerated daily with the latest player projections and injury statuses—**except for Auction draft sheets, which are not updated daily**.
+    - Once submitted, your draft sheet will be regenerated daily with the latest player projections and injury statuses.
-   - You can always revisit the site and re-enter your settings to get the latest version.

 ## What Happens Behind the Scenes
 - When you submit your configuration, it’s saved and queued for PDF generation.
 - Once generated, your draft sheet is stored and will be instantly available for anyone with the same settings in the future.
-- Submitted configurations will continue to be regenerated daily with updated projections and injury statuses.
+- Active configurations will continue to be regenerated daily with updated projections and injury statuses.
 - All sheets are organized by a unique ID based on your league and scoring settings.

 ---